SolomonGM/WonderShare/README.md

 ## Technologies Used
 The website was built using the following technologies:

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-Bootstrap
+- Bootstrap

-Features
+## Features
 The website includes the following features:

-Responsive design that looks good on desktop and mobile devices A navigation bar that allows users to jump to different sections of the page (disfunctional) A "About Us" section that includes a brief introduction and a photo (disfunctional) A "Service" section that lists technical features offered (disfunctional) A "Recources" section that showcases all components with getting started in SEO (disfunctional) A "Sign Up" section that includes Login to get strated with the site (disfunctional)
+Responsive design that looks good on desktop and mobile devices
+- A navigation bar that allows users to jump to different sections of the page (disfunctional)
+- A "About Us" section that includes a brief introduction and a photo (disfunctional)
+- A "Service" section that lists technical features offered (disfunctional)
+- A "Recources" section that showcases all components with getting started in SEO (disfunctional)
+- A "Sign Up" section that includes Login to get strated with the site (disfunctional)

 ## Installation
 To install and run the project locally, follow these steps:

-Clone the repository to your local machine: bash
+1. Clone the repository to your local machine: bash git clone https://github.com/SolomonGM/WonderShare.git
-Copy code
-git clone https://github.com/SolomonGM/WonderShare.git
-Open the project folder in your code editor of choice.
+2. Open the project folder in your code editor of choice.

-Open the index.html file in your web browser.
+3. Open the index.html file in your web browser.

 ## Usage
 Feel free to use this project as a template for your own website, or as a reference for building your own web development skills.